budOs15/plox/README.md

 # Welcome to Plox!

-Plox is a project for a food delivery app, born from the ashes of another project which never saw the light, where my team and I were trying to create a delivery application implementing AI.
+Plox is a project for a food delivery app, born from the ashes of another project which never saw the light, where me and some other guys were trying to create a delivery application implementing AI.

 This project is primarily aimed at helping me practice coding and learn various